Agnes Scott College: History

 The college was founded in 1889 as Decatur Female Seminary by Presbyterian minister Frank Henry Gaines.
 In 1890, the name was changed to Agnes Scott Institute to honor the mother of the college's primary benefactor, Col. George Washington Scott.
 The name was changed again to Agnes Scott College in 1906 and remains today a women's college.

 Agnes Scott is considered the first higher education institution in the state of Georgia to receive regional accreditation.
 The ninth and current president since July 2018 is Leocadia I. Zak, who previously worked as director of the U.S. Trade and Development Agency (USTDA).

 On July 27, 1994, the campus was listed on the National Register of Historic Places as part of the South Candler Street-Agnes Scott College Historic District.
 The historic district boundaries are East College Ave., South McDonough St., S. Candler St., East Hill St. and East Davis St. It includes the entire campus, as well as historic homes adjacent to the campus.
 The campus is also designated by the City of Decatur as a historic district.

 The Reverend Frank Henry Gaines served as the first President of Agnes Scott, formally known as Decatur Female Seminary School, for 27 years (1896–1923).
 During his 27-year presidency, he ensured stability and success for the school, including the transition to the collegiate level, accreditation by the Southern Association of Colleges and Schools, acquisition of 20 acres of land and 21 buildings and an increase in assets from $5,000 to $1.5 million.

 Campus

 Agnes Scott College is located within walking distance of downtown Decatur.
-A MARTA subway station, located in downtown Decatur, and bus stops allows students to travel to the greater Atlanta area.
+It is served by Decatur station on the MARTA rail system, which is also a hub for buses, allowing students to travel to the greater Atlanta area.